sohooo/droneops-sim/README.md

 ### Notes

-- The Helm chart uses ConfigMaps to manage fleet and schema configurations.
+ - The Helm chart uses ConfigMaps to manage simulation and schema configurations.
 - Ensure the Kubernetes cluster has sufficient resources to handle the configured replicas and resource limits.
 - Update the `GREPTIMEDB_ENDPOINT` and `GREPTIMEDB_TABLE` environment variables in the deployment if connecting to a real database.